portworx/px-docs/scheduler/mesosphere-dcos/install.md

 ### Portworx Options
 Specify your kvdb (consul or etcd) server if you don't want to use the etcd cluster with this service.
 If the etcd cluster is enabled this config value will be ignored.
-If you have been given access to the Enterprise version of PX you can replace px-dev:latest with px-enterprise:latest
+If you have been given access to the Enterprise version of PX you can replace px-dev:latest with px-enterprise:latest.
+With PX Enterprise you can increase the number of nodes in the PX Cluster to a value greater than 3.
 ![Portworx Install options](/images/dcos-px-install-options-1.png){:width="655px" height="200px"}

 ### Etcd Options